R-CoderDotCom/calendR/README.md

 # calendaR R package
-Ready to print calendars with ggplot2
+Ready to print monthly and yearly calendars made with ggplot2

 ## Installation